Freedom in the World

 After joining the ruling party in 1990, Kim Young-sam defeated Kim Dae-jung in the 1992 presidential election to become South Korea’s first civilian president since 1961.
 As president, he tried to reduce corruption, sacked hard-line military officers, curbed the domestic security services, and successfully prosecuted former presidents Chun and Roh for corruption and treason.
-However, anger over the government’s failure to better supervise the country’s banks and business conglomerates in the midst of a regional financial crisis led South Koreans in December 1997 to elect Kim Dae-jung as president—making him the first opposition candidate to win a presidential election.
+However, anger over the government’s failure to better supervise the country’s banks and business conglomerates in the midst of a regional financial crisis led South Koreans in 1997 to elect Kim Dae-jung as president, making him the first opposition candidate to win a presidential election.

 Political pluralism is robust in South Korean politics, with multiple political parties competing for power.
 The two largest parties are the GNP and the Democratic Party, formerly the Uri Party.

 South Korea’s news media are free and competitive.
-Newspapers are privately owned and report fairly aggressively on governmental policies and alleged official and corporate wrongdoing.
+Newspapers are privately owned and report fairly aggressively on government policies and alleged official and corporate wrongdoing.
 The government directly censors films for sex and violence, though it has been increasingly liberal in recent years.
 Violent and sexually explicit websites are also censored.
 The National Security Law stipulates that South Koreans may not listen to North Korean radio.
 However, no effective measures are in place to block access to broadcasts by North Korean stations.